Social Order Maintenance Act

 Article 63

-1. Carrying harmful instruments, chemical compound, or other hazardous items without justifiable reasons.
+1. Carrying harmful instruments, chemical compounds, or other hazardous items without justifiable reasons.

 2. Firing a gun without justifiable reasons.